 Our schools are part of the SIS Group, which has been a pioneer in the bilingual education arena since 1999.
 At present, more than 3.800 students attend SIS schools at one of our 17 locations in Switzerland, Germany and Brazil.

 The SIS Swiss International School network ensures consistently high quality standards, as structures and processes at our facilities are evaluated, developed and enhanced on an ongoing basis.
 Plus, our international organisation provides teachers and students with a platform to exchange experiences and insights across borders.

 Moreover, SIS colleges are accredited IB World Schools – making them members of a world-renowned international educational organisation.

-SIS is a joint venture of Kalaidos Swiss Education Group and Klett Group Germany.
+SIS a company of the Kalaidos Swiss Education Group which belongs to the Klett Group Germany.